A victim of Nazi rule: the economist Cläre Tisch

 Photo: CC BY-SA 3.0

-Cläre Tisch included in the list of women's places in NRW
+Cläre Tisch included in the list of women’s places in North Rhine-Westphalia

 Stolpersteine are small memorial plaques made of brass that commemorate the victims of National Socialist terror.
-The Stolpersteine of Cläre Tisch and her family - her older sister Marie, her younger, deaf sister Gerda, Marie's husband Leo Marcus and their daughter Arnhild Adele - were laid in 2008 at Neumarktstraße 8 (formerly Hermann-Göring-Straße 46, before that Walther-Rathenau-Straße 46) in Wuppertal Elberfeld, says Frambach.
-"It was the place where Cläre Tisch had lived with her relatives since leaving her flat in Bonn.
-Following the 'Law on the Tenancy Relationships of Jews' of 30 April 1939, the Tisch family was forced to give up their flat and move into one of the so-called Jewish houses at Distelbeck 21 in Wuppertal-Elberfeld.
-They lived there until their deportation to Minsk on 10 November 1941."
+The stolpersteine of Cläre Tisch and her family - her older sister Marie, her younger, deaf sister Gerda, Marie’s husband Leo Marcus, and their daughter Arnhild Adele - were laid in 2008 at Neumarktstraße 8 (formerly Hermann-Göring-Straße 46, before that Walther-Rathenau-Straße 46) in Wuppertal Elberfeld, Frambach says.
+“It was the place where Cläre Tisch had lived with her relatives since leaving her flat in Bonn.
+Following the ‘Law on the Tenancy Relationships of Jews’ of 30 April 1939, the Tisch family was forced to give up their flat and move into one of the so-called Jewish houses at Distelbeck 21 in Wuppertal-Elberfeld, where they lived until their deportation to Minsk on 10 November 1941.”

-In 2024, Cläre Tisch received a memorial plaque at the Old Synagogue in Wuppertal as part of the Women's Places project.
-"At the ceremony on 9 June 2024, Dr Cläre Tisch was the first woman in Wuppertal to be honoured with an official Women's Place NRW and recognised as a Jewish economist and committed social worker in the Jewish Women's Association," concludes Frambach.
-"This form of remembrance is a sign of respect, but above all an appeal not to let the commitment of courageous women like Cläre Tisch be forgotten.
-The words on the memorial plaque read: 'Her life symbolises scientific excellence, social responsibility and the loss caused by National Socialist persecution. ' The fateful course of Cläre Tisch's life can hardly be summarised more aptly in a few words."
+In 2024, a memorial plaque was erected for Cläre Tisch at the Old Synagogue in Wuppertal as part of the Women's Places project.
+“At the ceremony on 9 June 2024, Dr Cläre Tisch was the first woman in Wuppertal to be honoured with an official Women's Place NRW and recognised as a Jewish economist and committed social worker in the Jewish Women's Association,” Frambach concludes.
+“This form of remembrance is a sign of respect, but above all an appeal not to let the commitment of courageous women like Cläre Tisch be forgotten.
+The words on the memorial plaque read: 'Her life symbolises scientific excellence, social responsibility and the loss because of the persecution by the National Socialist.'
+The fateful course of Cläre Tisch’s life can hardly be summarised more aptly in a few words.”

 Uwe Blass